Tetsuyuki Morikawa: Murder

 When he got in, Morikawa pulled out his sashimi knife and headed for the tatami mat room, where he found A and B sleeping side by side.
 He approached the pair, and when A woke up to ask who was there, he threatened her at knifepoint to tell her where X was, or otherwise he would kill her.
 When she replied that she did not know, Morikawa stabbed her in the chest, awakening B in the process.
 When she noticed that he was there, he began yelling at her before stabbing her twice in the chest.
 B attempted to run away, only to get stabbed twice more, but still managed to get into the adjacent room, where the phone was located.
-During that time, Morikawa finished off A by stabbing her in the chest and throat a total of 41 times, before turning his attention to B. Upon reaching her, he stabbed her 35 times in the back, sides, chest and hips before dragging her back to her adopted mother.
+During that time, Morikawa killed A by stabbing her in the chest and throat a total of 41 times, before turning his attention to B. Upon reaching her, he stabbed her 35 times in the back, sides, chest and hips before dragging her back to her adopted mother.
 He then put the earpiece back on the phone, and cut off the cable to make sure it was not connected anymore.
 Both women died from blood loss as a result of punctures in the heart, both lungs, and carotid artery.

-Apparently dissatisfied with simply stabbing the bodies, Morikawa stripped both of his victims naked and attempted hang their bodies in the room using a belt from A's yukata.
+Apparently dissatisfied with simply stabbing the bodies, Morikawa stripped both of his victims naked and attempted to hang their bodies in the room using a belt from A's yukata.
 However, he slipped due to the amount of blood on his feet and eventually gave up on the idea.
 Morikawa then washed his clothes in the bathroom and let them dry by absorbing the moisture.
 Afterwards, he stole 686,000 yen and A's watch, sapphire ring, two reading glasses and a bag.
 He then escaped through the way he came in.